EU aims to complete top jobs jigsaw puzzle on June 30

 The bloc’s top jobs - including the head of the European Council tasked with crafting compromises between member states, whose particular interests often vary - are all changing hands later this year after an EU-wide election.

-Power centers Berlin and Paris clashed over who should take over at the helm of the Commission, with Merkel backing compatriot Manfred Weber, a deputy head of her centre-right sister party CSU.
+Power centres Berlin and Paris clashed over who should take over at the helm of the Commission, with Merkel backing compatriot Manfred Weber, a deputy head of her centre-right sister party CSU.

 Macron pushed to block Weber over lack of government experience.
 Paris and Madrid want more prominent EU postings for liberal and socialist candidates after a change of the parliamentary guard.